gustavomazzoni/auction-system/README.md

 # Auction game app

-Realtime app built with Angular & Node (and socket.io).
+Realtime app built with Angular & Node & socket.io (and for MySQL database).

+## Solution
+A single-page application was built using [AngularJS](https://angularjs.org/), for the client side, integrated to the Node backend via socket.io to keep clients connected to synchronize in real time every client on any updates.

-## Key resolutions:
+## Key solutions:
 - socket.js

     I've chose to use socket.io because of its large community, created by a strong company and because it handles perfectly the real-time communication with the server choosing the best protocol available and providing features like automatic reconnection.